DataDog/integrations-core/torchserve/README.md

 load_models=all
 ```

-This configuration file expose the three different endpoints that can be used by the integration to monitor your instance.
+This configuration file exposes the three different endpoints that can be used by the integration to monitor your instance.

 #### OpenMetrics endpoint

-To enable the prometheus endpoint, you need to configure two options:
+To enable the Prometheus endpoint, you need to configure two options:

 - `metrics_address`: Metrics API binding address.
 Defaults to `http://127.0.0.1:8082`
 - `metrics_mode`: Two metric modes are supported: `log` and `prometheus`.
 Defaults to `log`.
 You have to set it to `prometheus` to collect metrics from this endpoint.